loic-marigny/stock-market/SCRIPTS.md

 Small Node/ESM script that uses `@supabase/supabase-js` and the `VITE_SUPABASE_*` env vars to fetch the first five rows from the `stock_market_companies` table.
 Useful for sanity checks during development; not referenced anywhere else.

 ## 2. Historical Data Pipelines

+### `sync_history_supabase.py` (active)
+The modern, optimized synchronization script designed for frequent CI runs (e.g., every 15 minutes).
+1. Fetches the list of active tickers directly from Supabase.
+2. Uses `yfinance` in **batched mode** to download the last 5 days of OHLC data for all tickers in a single request (avoiding rate limits caused by iteration).
+3. Upserts the data directly into the `stock_market_history` table in supabase.
+*Note: This script replaces the need for local JSON history files when using Supabase as the primary backend.*

 ### `history.py` (active)
 The main close-only refresher.
 It enforces at least `MIN_YEARS` (1) of daily closes per symbol, stores output under `public/history/{SYMBOL}.json`, and can fetch data via: